FIWARE/tutorials.Step-by-Step/docs/historic-context.md

 mongo --host mongo-db
 ```

-### Show Available Databases on the Mongo DB server
+### Show Available Databases on the MongoDB server

 To show the list of available databases, run the statement as shown: